atk4/data/README.md

 Agile Data implements various advanced database access patterns such as Active Record, Persistence Mapping, Domain Model, Event sourcing, Actions, Hooks, DataSets and Query Building in a **practical way** that can be **easily learned**, used in any framework with SQL or NoSQL database and meeting all **enterprise**-specific requirements.

 You get to manipulate your objects first before query is invoked.
-The next code snippet will work with your existing database of Cliens, Orders and Order Lines and will query total amount of all orders placed by VIP clients.
+The next code snippet will work with your existing database of Clients, Orders and Order Lines and will query total amount of all orders placed by VIP clients.
 Looking at the resulting query you will notice an implementation detail - Line total is not stored physically inside the database but is rather expressed as multiplication of price and quantity:

 ``` php
 $m = new Client($db);